awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL.md

-# Using SSL to Encrypt a Connection to a DB Instance<a name="UsingWithRDS.SSL"></a>
+# Using SSL/TLS to Encrypt a Connection to a DB Instance<a name="UsingWithRDS.SSL"></a>

-You can use SSL from your application to encrypt a connection to a DB instance running MySQL, MariaDB, SQL Server, Oracle, or PostgreSQL\.
-Each DB engine has its own process for implementing SSL\.
-To learn how to implement SSL for your DB instance, use the link following that corresponds to your DB engine:
+You can use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) from your application to encrypt a connection to a DB instance running MySQL, MariaDB, SQL Server, Oracle, or PostgreSQL\.
+Each DB engine has its own process for implementing SSL/TLS\.
+To learn how to implement SSL/TLS for your DB instance, use the link following that corresponds to your DB engine:
 + [Using SSL with a MariaDB DB Instance](CHAP_MariaDB.md#MariaDB.Concepts.SSLSupport)
 + [Using SSL with a Microsoft SQL Server DB Instance](SQLServer.Concepts.General.SSL.Using.md)
 + [Using SSL with a MySQL DB Instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)
 + [Using SSL with an Oracle DB Instance](CHAP_Oracle.md#Oracle.Concepts.SSL)
 + [Using SSL with a PostgreSQL DB Instance](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.SSL)

+**Important**
+For information about rotating your certificate, see [Rotating Your SSL/TLS Certificate](UsingWithRDS.SSL-certificate-rotation.md)\.

 **Note**
-All certificates are only available for download using SSL connections\.
+All certificates are only available for download using SSL/TLS connections\.

 To get a root certificate that works for all AWS Regions, download from one of these locations:
 + [ https://s3\.amazonaws\.com/rds\-downloads/rds\-ca\-2019\-root\.pem](https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem) \(CA\-2019\)